mariaacatena/Inverted-pendulum-control/README.md

 ## Discretization
 The controllers were discretized using the Tustin method.
 The sampling time was selected within the admissible range calculated from the crossover frequency.

+## Simulink Models
+Two Simulink models are included in the repository to validate the designed controllers:
+- Angle Control (Inner Loop): input = desired pendulum angle (Step from 0 to 0.1), output = pendulum angle
+- Position Control (Outer Loop): input = desired cart position(Step from 0 to 0.1), output = cart position
+To improve numerical robustness, the transfer function G_theta_x is reduced to its minimal realization: G_theta_x = minreal(G_theta_x).

 ## Laboratory test
 The controllers were implemented in an Arduino program (provided by the university) and were tested on a real physical pendulum.
 This allowed comparison between the real behavior and the simulated one.